The following information is designed to help you plan your group's visit to North Hall Library.

-- Call the Library Information Desk at 570-662-4671 to arrange a visit.
+- Call the Library Service Desk at 570-662-4671 to arrange a visit.
 Please give us as much advance notice as possible of your visit.
 At least 10 working days is preferred, particularly if you wish to have a tour or presentation, if you're bringing a large group (more than 20) or if you're bringing more than one group.

 - Secure an instructor or other responsible adult to assist with your group.
 One adult for every ten students is recommended.

 - Alert the library staff to any special needs individuals in your group so that appropriate arrangements can be made.

 - Contact the University Police (570-662-4900) regarding parking accommodations and restrictions.

 STEP TWO - Upon Arrival:

 - A library representative will meet you at the Library Service Desk.

 - Books and other library materials may only be signed-out using an "Interlibrary Loan Onsite Checkout" sheet at the Library Service Desk.
 Students must sign-out books while your group is here (e.g. they can't return later that day or week and sign out books).
 Some items do not circulate (e.g. periodicals, reference books, equipment).